On Courant and Pleijel theorems for sub-Riemannian Laplacians: The nilpotent approximation

+A family of vector fields satisfying the first assumption is called said to be adapted to the flag at $x'$.

-We consider the situation presented in the introduction and assume that Assumptions \ref{CHOr}, \ref{equireg} and \ref{addAss} are satisfied.
-We consider an adapted flag $(Y_1,\ldots,Y_n)$ and we impose in addition that (see the assumption \ref{equireg} above).
-Given this adapted flag $(Y_1,\ldots,Y_n)$ at $x\in M$, we can define canonical privileged coordinates of the first kind\footnote{Other choices are possible but we only need that some privileged coordinates exist and will only consider this one, which is actually the one introduced by G. M\'etivier \cite{Me} in the proof of his Theorem~3.1.} at $x$ by the mapping $\theta_x$ given by where $\exp$ denotes the exponential map defined in some small neighborhood of $x$.
-It is known that under our equiregularity assumption and \eqref{eq:assadd}, it is possible, around any $x\in M$, to choose a flag that is adapted at any point in a neighborhood of $x$.
-Thus we identify a neighborhood of $x\in M$ with a neighborhood of $0$ in $\mathbb R^n$.
+Given an adapted flag $(Y_1,\ldots,Y_n)$ at $x\in W$ satisfying \eqref{eq:assadd} with $x'=x$, we can define canonical privileged coordinates of the first kind\footnote{Other choices are possible but we only need that some privileged coordinates exist and will only consider this one, which is actually the one introduced by G. M\'etivier \cite{Me} in the proof of his Theorem~3.1.} at $x$ by the mapping $\theta_x$ given by where $\exp$ denotes the exponential map defined in some small neighborhood of $x$.
+Thus we identify a neighborhood of $x\in M$ via $\theta_x$ with a neighborhood of $0$ in $\mathbb R^n$.
 It has been shown by G.\ M\'etivier (see below) that everything depends smoothly on $x$.

-We now introduce the notion of nilpotentized measure $d\widehat \mu_x$ at $x\in M$.
-We refer to \cite[Appendix A.5.6]{CHT1} for a definition in the formalism of sub-Riemannian geometry or to our Appendix \ref{AppC} and explain here "by hand" how it can be constructed for our specific choice of privileged coordinates.
-On $\mathbb R^n$ we have the Lebesgue measure
+In particular, $\theta_x$ is also $C^\infty$ with respect to $x$.